 - Name, phone and fax number of the referring/ordering practitioner or provider

-- Name, phone and fax number of the servicing practitioner or provider (place of service)
+- Name, phone and fax number of the servicing practitioner or provider (place of service or facility)

 - Reason for the request

 - Number of units requested for each code

 - Clinical information including but not limited to: supporting objective clinical information, such as clinical notes, laboratory and imaging studies, and treatment dates, as applicable for the request.
 DME/DMS requests require a pricing list or invoice included with the clinical information.